 - Fellowship in 2018 at University College London

 In addition to bilingualism, Dr. Choi is also interested in exploring the connectivity of music and language.
 He keenly investigates how musical experience facilitates speech perception, and how language experience enhances music perception.
-In 2020, Dr. Choi published another solo study which investigated the effect of musical experience on Cantonese tone perception by native English listeners.
+In 2020, Dr. Choi investigated the effect of musical experience on Cantonese tone perception by native English listeners.
 The study showed that musical experience only facilitated the perception of some—but not all—Cantonese tones.
 This surprising finding (referred by Dr. Choi as “the selectivity of musical advantage”) informs the need to refine contemporary theories of cross-domain plasticity.

 Choi, W. (2020).
 The selectivity of musical advantage: Musicians exhibit perceptual advantage for some but not all Cantonese tones.
 Music Perception, 37(5), 423-434. doi:10.1525/mp.2020.37.5.423